-The doors into the Kindergarten are accessed by keypad with a code for safety.
+The red doors into the Kindergarten are accessed by keypad code to support safety and easy access for parents and carers.
 All families will be advised of the code at the beginning of the year.

 When you arrive, please support your child to place their bag on the allocated hook in the foyer.
 We ask that you wait in the foyer until teaching staff open the door at both beginning and end of the session (unless otherwise instructed).
-Staff support this practice by raising the door blind.
-When entering the Kindergarten room, please support your child to bring in their hat (during SunSmart season) and add their water bottle to the trolley before signing them in to session.
+Staff support this practice by raising the door blind to indicate the transition.
+When entering the Kindergarten room, please support your child to bring in their hat (a requirement during SunSmart season) and add their water bottle to the trolley before signing them in to the Attendance Book.

-In long sessions parents are welcome to access the Kindergarten room as needed for early collection.
+Parents and carers are welcome to access the Kindergarten room as needed for early collection.
 As a courtesy, however, please try to let the staff know if you will be arriving earlier than regular departure time.